wang-chen/SubT/README.md

 # This repo contains the following tools:

-* PyTorch dataloader (No need to install PyTorch, if you don't need this function.)
+* PyTorch dataloader (No need to [install PyTorch](https://pytorch.org/get-started/locally/), if you don't need this function).

-* Python evaluation tools
+* Python evaluation tools for the daseset.

+      python -m pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose

-* ROS bag launch tools (No need to install ROS, if you don't need this function.)
+* ROS bag launchfiles and visualization (No need to [install ROS](http://wiki.ros.org/ROS/Installation), if you don't need this function).

 # PyTorch dataloader